OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs

 Hence, it should be able to decrypt packets (e.g., QUIC~\cite{yang2020making}). sNICs can support either per-PU cryptographic accelerators (e.g., Intel AES-NI~\cite{hofemeier2012introduction}) or a shared accelerator for efficiency (e.g., like in Marvell LiquidIO~\cite{liquidio}) exposed via ISA extensions.
-In the latter case, the cryptographic accelerator arbitration resembles PUs, making WLBVT scheduling suitable for access management.
+In the latter case, the accelerator arbitration resembles PUs, making WLBVT scheduling suitable for compute resource management.

 \subpar{0.5}{IO security:}Host memory is protected against unauthorized DMA transfers using an IOMMU setup by OSMOSIS when the host creates the flow context.
 Similarly, local sNIC memory accesses need to be protected.
 This can be achieved, for example, by a \textit{Physical Memory Protection} unit (PMP)~\cite{Waterman:EECS-2016-129} as shown in Section~\ref{sec:implementation_PsPIN}.